RedisLabs/redislabs-docs/content/rc/administration/setup-and-editing/changing-subscription-plan.md

 To do this:

 1. Go to "Subscriptions" in the menu
-1. Click on the subscription name you wish to edit
+1. Click on the subscription name you want to edit
 1. Click on "Change Subscription" button at the bottom of the form
 1. Click on which plan you would like to upgrade or downgrade to
 1. Click the "Update" button